Nicolas-Reyland/aps/README.md

 # aps
 **Algebraic Proof System**

-A language written in rust to generate proofs of algebraic statements, based on algebraic structures.
+A system written in rust to generate proofs of algebraic statements, based on algebraic structures.

 # Installation